josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/👾_the_machine_is_moralising_again.md

 Everyone will say she "asked" for it.

 Dressed as she was?

 She /must/ have wanted it.

 The words will knock about in her head:

 Harlot.
 Slut.
 Tease.
 Loose woman.

 Some people can not handle a woman on the loose.

-You know those women in pinstriped shirts and silk ties,
+You know those women in pinstriped shirts and silk ties?
-You know those women in blood-red stiletto heels and short pink skirts.
+You know those women in blood-red stiletto heels and short pink skirts?

 These women make New York City the most interesting place.

 And while we're on the subject of diversity:

 Asia is not one big race,
 and there's not one big country called 'The Islands',
 and no,
 I am not from there.

-There are a hundred ways to slip between the cracks of our not so credible cultural assumptions about race and religion.
+There are a hundred ways to slip between the cracks of our not-so-credible cultural assumptions about "race" and "religion".

 Most people are suprised that my father is Chinese.

-Like there's some kind of preconditioned look for the half-Chinese, lesbian poet who used to be Catholic, but now believes in dreams.
+Like there's some kind of preconditioned look for the half-Chinese lesbian poet who used to be Catholic, but now believes in dreams.

 Let's get real, sister-boy, in the double-x hooded sweatshirt:
 That blonde-haired, blue-eyed Jesus in the Vatican ain't right.